actions/runner/docs/preview/yamlgettingstarted-token.md

-# YAML getting started - Allow scripts to access OAuth token (coming end of Jan)
+# YAML getting started - Allow scripts to access OAuth token

 The OAuth token to communicate back to VSTS is available as a secret variable within a YAML build.
 The token can be use to authenticate to the [VSTS REST API](https://www.visualstudio.com/en-us/integrate/api/overview).